 On this screen, you must report your institution's assets and liabilities for the most recent 12-month fiscal year.
+Enter the Current year amount for each of the following:

 - Total assets (line 01) - Total liabilities (line 02)

 Upon saving the screen, the system uses the above values to calculate additional equity information which may be used throughout this survey.
 Prior year amounts are displayed for your reference.